Odyssey series: Magnavox Odyssey 5000 (prototype)

 The Magnavox Odyssey 5000 would have contained two chips, National Semiconductor's MM571068 and Signetics' MUGS-1, and featuring a total of seven games (Tennis, Hockey, Volleyball, Basketball, Knockout, Tank, and Helicopter) which with variations could be expanded to twenty-four different gaming experiences.
 The unit would have allowed up to four players and included a Practice mode for solo-play against the computer.
 The console never was released commercially, and remained in development.
 Its prototype helped shape the next generation of Magnavox Odyssey home console, the Magnavox Odyssey 2.

 Philips Odyssey series (1976–1978)

-Dutch TV manufacturer Philips purchased Magnavox in 1974, after which it began to release its own versions of the dedicated Odyssey consoles in Europe.
+Dutch electronics manufacturer Philips purchased Magnavox in 1974, after which it began to release its own versions of the dedicated Odyssey consoles in Europe.

 Philips Odyssey 200

 The Philips Odyssey 200 is the same as its US released counterpart.
 Released across Europe in 1976, it was replaced by the Philips Odyssey 2000 in 1977.